christophehurpeau/pob/README.md

 # pob [![NPM version][npm-image]][npm-url]

-Pile of bones, library generator with git/babel/eslint/readme/editorconfig/mocha/jsdoc/circleci/travis.
+Pile Of Bones / Place Of Birth / Point Of Beginning Library generator with git/babel/eslint/readme/editorconfig/mocha/jsdoc/circleci/travis.
 Better than a skeleton !

 ## How to install